philchristensen/antioch/README.md

 All code in this distribution is (C) Phil Christensen, except CodePress, Copyright (C) Fernando M.A.d.S. <fermads@gmail.com>

-txSpace is made available under the MIT/X Consortium license.
+antioch is made available under the MIT/X Consortium license.
 The included LICENSE file describes this in detail.